Parenting tips

 I understand how mad you are now, How do you want to handle it?

-4.Maintain a very good atmosphere:
+4. Maintain a very good atmosphere:

 This is where the need for emotional intelligence plays its role.
 Your facial or body expression matters a lot.
 You must keep the atmosphere safe for the conversation to continue.

-So, instead of asking Why would you choose that?
-Or How could you say such after all I have taught you?
+So, instead of asking why you would choose that, Or How could you say such after all I have taught you?

-Or Wow!
-I’m really surprised(put a smiling face no matter how hard) , you must have a lot of reasons to think in this way.
-Tell me why you think so, maybe it’s a misunderstanding.
+Or, Wow!
+I’m really surprised(put a smiling face no matter how hard).
+You must have a lot of reasons to think in this way.
+Tell me why you think so.
+Maybe it’s a misunderstanding.

 Responses like these would make your child relax and be more eager to talk.
-But when you react, your child would feel unease and would never want to speak anymore.
+But when you react, your child would feel unease and never want to speak anymore.

-5.Have a Child and Me Time:
+5. Have a Child and Me Time:

 Always engage in activities that interest your child and build a strong bond.